awsdocs/amazon-ec2-user-guide/doc_source/ec2-classic-platform.md

 1. Select **Classic**, and then choose **Allocate**\.
 Close the confirmation screen\.

-#### Migrating an Elastic IP Address from EC2\-Classic<a name="migrating-eip"></a>
+#### Migrate an Elastic IP Address from EC2\-Classic<a name="migrating-eip"></a>

 If your account supports EC2\-Classic, you can migrate Elastic IP addresses that you've allocated for use with EC2\-Classic platform to be used with a VPC, within the same Region\.
 This can assist you to migrate your resources from EC2\-Classic to a VPC; for example, you can launch new web servers in your VPC, and then use the same Elastic IP addresses that you used for your web servers in EC2\-Classic for your new VPC web servers\.

 After you've migrated an Elastic IP address to a VPC, you cannot use it with EC2\-Classic\.
 However, if required, you can restore it to EC2\-Classic\.
 You cannot migrate an Elastic IP address that was originally allocated for use with a VPC to EC2\-Classic\.

 To migrate an Elastic IP address, it must not be associated with an instance\.
-For more information about disassociating an Elastic IP address from an instance, see [Disassociating an Elastic IP address](elastic-ip-addresses-eip.md#using-instance-addressing-eips-associating-different)\.
+For more information about disassociating an Elastic IP address from an instance, see [Disassociate an Elastic IP address](elastic-ip-addresses-eip.md#using-instance-addressing-eips-associating-different)\.

 You can migrate as many EC2\-Classic Elastic IP addresses as you can have in your account\.
 However, when you migrate an Elastic IP address, it counts against your Elastic IP address limit for VPCs\.
 You cannot migrate an Elastic IP address if it will result in your exceeding your limit\.
 Similarly, when you restore an Elastic IP address to EC2\-Classic, it counts against your Elastic IP address limit for EC2\-Classic\.
 For more information, see [Elastic IP address limit](elastic-ip-addresses-eip.md#using-instance-addressing-limit)\.